Obesity

 Eat Less, Move More: It Doesn’t Work

-This is the traditional advice.
-Most people who have gained weight follow the familiar advice of eating less and exercising more.
+Most people who gain weight follow the familiar advice of eating less and exercising more.
 They go on a diet and they do more exercise.
 But how effective is this?

 We now have large numbers of trials on both adults and children, some massive (eg the Women’s Health Initiative Dietary Modification Trial which followed 50,000 women for seven and a half year and reduced fats by 20% and increased exercise).
 These all tell the same story.
 Initially weight is lost (peaking around 6 months) and then weight loss reaches a plateau.
 Then weight is gradually regained.
 Often the weight ends up higher than it was before, even whilst eating less.